 I entered in the store and the black shop-keeper glanced at me.
-I wasn't looking like the kind of kid whom would steal something (not that I wasn't capable of) so he quickly came back to whatever he was doing.
-I wandered around the store and quickly came across a dilemma.
-Should I buy the kind of music that people in my (black) neighbourhood would buy (mostly to try and fit in), or should I go for that thing I had heard once, that music where people use electric guitars in ways that the Heavens would certainly not approve of.
-It didn't take long for me to decide the latter, but this moment (this very moment in that very shop) will always remain as one of the most defining moments of my life: the first and earliest moment I decided that I would be what I want to be, and not what my surroundings would expect me to be, and in this case that I would listen to the music that I want to listen to, even if it meant that I would be the only person I knew who might listen to this.
-This implied social isolation as I would never be able to share my earphones with anybody else, but I knew deep inside me that being myself was more important than any reasons I might find not to be, and in fact, thinking of it, the idea of "fitting in", felt more and more distasteful to me as the seconds passed in my mind.
+I wasn't looking like the kind of kid whom would steal something (not that I wasn't capable of) so he quickly went back to whatever he was doing.
+I wandered around the store and quickly came to a dilemma: Should I buy the kind of music that people in my (black) neighbourhood would buy (mostly to try and fit in), or should I go for that thing I had heard once, that music where people use electric guitars in ways that the Heavens would certainly not approve of.
+It didn't take long for me to decide the latter, but this moment, this very moment in that very shop, will always remain as one of the most defining moments of my life.
+The first and earliest moment I decided that I would be what I wanted to be, and not what my surroundings would expect me to be.
+And, in this case, that I would listen to the music that I wanted to listen to, even if it implied social isolation as I would never be able to share my earphones with anybody else, but I knew deep inside me that being myself was more important and, in fact, thinking of it, the idea of "fitting in" felt more and more distasteful to me as the seconds passed.

 I grabbed a cassette and headed to the counter.

 The shopkeeper looked at what had put on the counter and then looked at me in a way which put in words would have sounded like "I should probably report you to the police for buying something like this, above all that it looks like you are buying it for yourself and not for one of your white friend's birthday".
 I knew instantly that I had just done something right.
 The guy disapproved my choice!
 Life would be awesome :-)